Meet the Author

 Why Did She Start Writing?

-And since she is so opinionated about the books she reads, she thought she’d throw in some book reviews as well.
+And since she is so opinionated about the books she reads, she thought she’d also throw in some book reviews.
 She mostly reviews books of her own choosing but if you’d like her to review one of your books, she’d be happy to.
 Just know that she’s honest with her reviews, brutally so.
 Also, she only reads paper books.
 No ebooks please 🙂

 Oh and one more thing: TYPOS, insufficient punctuation, poorly worded phrases and wordiness in general are all perfectly acceptable on this blog.
 After all, we’re just having fun — right!